Ministry of Tourism (Israel): List of ministers

 The Minister of Tourism (שָׁר הַתַּיָּרוּת, Sar HaTayarut) is the political head of the ministry and a member of the Israeli cabinet.
-Ehud Barak is the only Prime Minister to have held the position whilst serving as the Prime Minister, whilst Moshe Katsav, who was Minister of Tourism from 1996 to 1999, went on to become President.
+Ehud Barak is the only Prime Minister to have held the position while serving as the Prime Minister.
+Moshe Katsav, Minister of Tourism from 1996 to 1999, served as President from 2000 to 2007.
 On one occasion there was a Deputy Minister of Tourism.